NickiMash17/CSharpBankingApp/README.md

 5. Click "Create Account"

 ### Making Transactions
-1. Login to your account
+1. Login to your account (demo mode - any credentials work)
 2. Use the Quick Actions buttons for deposits/withdrawals
 3. Enter amount and PIN
 4. Confirm transaction